Understanding 62.5 as a Mixed Number: A practical guide

 What is a Mixed Number?

 Before we dive into converting 62.5, let's clarify what a mixed number is.
 A mixed number combines a whole number and a proper fraction.
 A proper fraction has a numerator (top number) smaller than its denominator (bottom number).
-For example, 2 ¾ is a mixed number; 2 is the whole number, and ¾ is the proper fraction.
+As an example, 2 ¾ is a mixed number; 2 is the whole number, and ¾ is the proper fraction.
 Understanding this structure is crucial for our conversion.

 Converting 62.5 to a Mixed Number: Step-by-Step